jessimic/tech-portfolio/docs/about.md

 ## Current Roles

-- Postdoc Fellow at the NSF AI Institute for AI and Fundamental Physics (www.iaifi.org)
+- Postdoc Scholar in the Physics and Astronomy Department at Tufts University
 - Convener of Oscillations and Low Energy Excess group on MicroBooNE
 - Coordinator of DUNE Buddy System
 - Member of American Women in Science, American Physical Society